What is the CESCR?

 Does CESCR apply to me?

 You need to check to see if your country is a State Party to CESCR, before you can know if your country is obligated to implement the obligations in the CESCR, as a matter of the treaty law contained in the CESCR.
 That means also that only the countries that sign up to be bound by the CESCR are obligated to submit periodic State reports to the CESCR Committee.
 In those State reports, countries have a chance to tell the Committee (and everyone else interested) how well and what the country is doing to implement the binding obligations in the CESCR.
+There are some obligations that have become so widely accepted by countries, that they are now universally binding on countries – even those that did not officially sign up to implement this treaty.
+This is what’s called ‘customary international law’.
+However, this page focuses only on the obligations contained in the CESCR, as a matter of treaty law, and does not deal with customary international law.

 What is this CESCR Committee of which you speak?